somethingx1202/VADet/README.md

 # VADet
-VAD contains the source code and the dataset for vaccine attitude detection.
+This repository contains the source code and the dataset for vaccine attitude detection.

 ## Vaccine Attitude Dataset